Jordan HendersonEnglish Footballer

 The versatile midfielder broke into the Sunderland first team under Ricky Sbragia.

-Jordan finished the 2009-10 season with one goal and made five assists in 23 starts and 10 substitute appearances.
+Jordan finished the 2009-10 season with Sunderland with one goal and five assists in 23 starts and 10 substitute appearances.

 He was handed a new five-year contract in May 2010 amid reported interest from Premier League giants Manchester United.